Important information for applicants

 Pro Helvetia supports the creation of literary works (including children’s and youth literature, comic books and Spoken Word performances) by means of work grants to Swiss authors writing in any of the four national languages.
 To qualify for a work grant, the author in question must have had at least one work already published by a recognised publishing house (no works published at the author’s own costs) or by a digital medium that includes editing services.
 In the case of Spoken Word performances the author must have performed on stage at renowned venues in the past.

 2.2 Project grants

 Pro Helvetia’s Literature section supports:

-- the translation of contemporary works of literature written by Swiss authors (all genres, including children’s and youth literature, comics, graphic novels, and drama);
+- the translation of contemporary works of literature written by Swiss authors (all genres, including children’s and youth literature, illustration work, comics, graphic novels, and drama);

 - translation-related events (incl. appearances by translators);